 What is the best month to visit Iceland?

 Well, they all have their pros and cons, with the summer months being busier and more expensive.
-But, overall June is probably the peak month, with long hours of daylight, mild temperatures, verdant countryside and great opportunities for hiking and exploring.
+But, overall the best time of year to visit Iceland is probably June, with its long hours of daylight, mild temperatures, verdant countryside and great opportunities for hiking and exploring.